captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-And so he marches me away to death.
-I will know no marriage bed, hear no bridal song, take no husband in my arms nor hold a baby to my breast.
+And so he marches me to my death.
+I will know no marriage bed, hear no bridal song, take a husband in my arms nor hold a baby to my breast.

 ---

-Now without a friend, cursed by fate, with life still in me I go to share darkness with the dead.
+Now without a friend, with life still in me I go to share darkness with the dead.
 What law of god have I broken?

 ---